-This policy applies to all faculty, staff, providers, and non-GME fellows (collectively referred to as “faculty and staff”) of Yale Medicine (“YM”).
+This policy applies to all Yale Medicine (YM) faculty, clinical billing providers (e.g., leased Advanced Practice Providers), staff, and non-GME fellows and contingent workers (collectively referred to as “workforce”) .

 Reason for the Policy

-It is the policy of YM that its faculty and staff comply with federal, state, and local statutes and regulations and YM policies and procedures that govern the health care activities of YM, including those that pertain to the prevention of fraud, waste, and abuse.
-YM faculty and staff are expected to report suspected violations of applicable laws and applicable policies and other potential fraud, waste, or abuse to supervisor or manager, appropriate University office, or using the Yale University Hotline online or toll-free at 877-360-YALE.
+It is the policy of YM that its workforce comply with federal, state, and local statutes and regulations and YM policies and procedures that govern the health care activities of YM, including those that pertain to the prevention of fraud, waste, and abuse.
+YM workforce are expected to report suspected violations of applicable laws and applicable policies and other potential fraud, waste, or abuse to supervisor or manager, appropriate University office, or using the Yale University Hotline online or toll-free at 877-360-YALE.
 No YM faculty or staff has the authority to direct, participate in, approve, or enable any violation of any applicable law or applicable policy.

 The reason for this policy to outline YM’s prevention of fraud, waste, and abuse program.
-This policy serves to (1) inform faculty and staff of YM of the federal False Claims Act (referenced in this policy as “FCA”) and similar state and federal laws that prohibit the submission of false or fraudulent claims, including the remedies and fines for violations that can result from such activity; and (2) provide information regarding YM’s efforts to detect and prevent fraud, waste, and abuse in the provision of health care as part of YM’s Compliance program.
+This policy serves to (1) inform workforce of YM of the federal False Claims Act (referenced in this policy as “FCA”) and similar state and federal laws that prohibit the submission of false or fraudulent claims, including the remedies and fines for violations that can result from such activity; and (2) provide information regarding YM’s efforts to detect and prevent fraud, waste, and abuse in the provision of health care as part of YM’s Compliance program.

 Definitions